valeriangalliat/blog/2015/03/naming-things.md

 to evoke programming in just 4 letters, without being some kind of geeky jargon.
 "Jam" was my musical touch.

+## Jam

-A [jam session] is when a bunch of musicians get together and start playing with very little or no preparation, like "let's just play together and see where it leads".
+A jam session consists of people improvising music together.
+No preparation, more like "let's just play together and see where it leads".
+And that regardless of anyone's level, and without necessarily knowing each other, in a very spontaneous way.
+Only a basic set of rules (chords, tempo, time signature), and creating something unique and beautiful.

 You have a lot of freedom in what you play, but you still need to be consistent with the group.
-It's a very rich creative process, and it decently picture my ultimate philosophy with free software; let's just code together and see where it leads!
+It's a very rich creative process, and it resonates with vision of building software; let's just code together and see where it leads!
+Which is why CodeJam sounded like a perfect fit for my blog.

 [jam session]: http://en.wikipedia.org/wiki/Jam_session